 You are encouraged to do pelvic floor exercises within 1-2 weeks after the operation.

-Will I have any follow-up appointments?
+Will I have a follow up appointment?

 We will arrange follow-up after surgery to assess your recovery either as an outpatient clinic appointment or a symptom questionnaire.
 The clinic appointment will be posted to you.